tonyatliv/llm-testbed/README.md

     -   If `getPaperJSON` was used, run `python getTextFromJSON.py <pmid>`

     -   If `getPaperPDF` was used, run `python getTextFromPDF.py <pmid>`
+3. Extract Summary for the paper (optional) `python getPaperSummary.py <pmid>`.
+This is strongly recommended if you are:
+    -   Running a model whose context window is smaller than the paper's length.
+    -   Usually, the model's context window is smaller than `8k`
+    -   Usually, the paper's length is more than `10,000` words

-3. Query the LLM for the paper's species by running `python getPaperSpecies.py <pmid>`
+4. Query the LLM for the paper's species by running `python getPaperSpecies.py <pmid>`

-4. Query the LLM for the paper's genes by running `python getPaperGeness.py <pmid>`
+5. Query the LLM for the paper's genes by running `python getPaperGeness.py <pmid>`

-5. Query the LLM for the paper's GO terms by running `python getPaperGOTerms.py <pmid>`
+6. Query the LLM for the paper's GO terms by running `python getPaperGOTerms.py <pmid>`

-6. Validate the GO terms by running `python validateGOTermDescriptions.py <pmid>`
+7. Validate the GO terms by running `python validateGOTermDescriptions.py <pmid>`

+8. Score the paper by running `python scorePaper.py <pmid> <calculateMethod> <VDBDataFile>`